learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/swift.md

 }
 ```

 The interactor is the way we interface with the repository in order to update our AppState, which allows the business logic to be segregated in the interactor.
+The interactor needs references to both the AppState and Repository because it delegates getting data from the Repository and updates the AppState accordingly.

 ```swift
 protocol Interactor {